MarkusMaal/BlueScreenSimulatorPlus/README.md

 * SimulatorDatabase.cs             - A namespace with a blue screen class, which gets used by other parts of the program
 * GlobalSettings.cs				   - A class used for storing/manipulating runtime and permanent settings
 * Program.cs                       - Program initialization code
+* TemplateRegistry.cs			   - Class used for storing/manipulating configuration templates
 * Verifile.cs                      - Signature verification system

 #### Miscellaneous